Ajhp18/Ajhp18/README.md

 - 👋 Hi, I'm Ajaykumar HP (@ajhp18).
 - 👀 Passionate about ReactJS (1+ years), JavaScript, Python, MySql and full-stack development.
 - 🌱 Currently building exciting projects and eager to collaborate on innovative ReactJS and full-stack applications.
-Also built an PySide6 GUI  desktop application from scratch.
+Also built a PySide6 GUI desktop application from scratch.
 - 💞️ Let's build something awesome together!
 - 📫 How to reach me - ajayhps18@gmail.com